Process and Techniques

 Spinning yarn on the ‘charka’ in Chandina, Cumilla, Bangladesh

-Professor Karim, writing in 1963, asserts that ‘Kapas though grown in most parts of Bengal, the most appropriate, i.e. ‘phuti karpas’, to weave muslin was found in places near Dhaka’.
+Professor Karim, writing in 1963, asserts that ‘Karpas though grown in most parts of Bengal, the most appropriate, i.e. ‘phuti karpas’, to weave muslin was found in places near Dhaka’.

-The spinning could only be done in the early morning or late afternoon since during these periods the more humid air would allow the cotton filaments to stretch.
-On occasion, water bowls would be placed in the rooms dedicated to spinning to increase the humidity.
+After cleaning the phuti karpas, the finest thread was spun by women on the takwa (a single, verticle spindle) tending to be between 18 to 30 years of age.
+Spinning was done in the early morning or late afternoon when the air was more humid and would allow the cotton filaments to stretch.
+On occasions, in rooms where spinning was done, water bowls would be placed to increase the humidity.

 Most of the fine and luxury quality muslins exported by the East India Company to Europe were from the Dhaka region.
-According to East India Company records they were in their Anglicised names: Addadies, Cossaes, Dimitties, Jamdanees, Mulmuls, Nainshooks, Seerbands, Seerbettes, Shalbafts, Tanjeebs and Terrindams.
+During the 1780s, muslin was the single largest revenue earner for the company.